AaronTarga/CSGOContainerStats/README.md

 5. Select the top entry at the network tab
 6. Scroll down on the right side till you see Cookie
 7. Copy needed values

+What is my profile url?

+It can be found when you go to your profile.
+The url on your profile looks the following: https://steamcommunity.com/id/{profile_url}
+You need the value after the id for this script to work.